tsgates/arch-wiki-markdown/wiki/Xpra.md

 Client

-Note:If the client is a remote machine, first at all use SSH keys to be able to connect to the server without typing a password.
+Note:If the client is a remote machine, first of all use SSH keys to be able to connect to the server without typing a password.
 Read SSH Keys for more details.